zacharyvoase/markdoc/doc/wiki/quickstart.md

 # Quickstart

-Markdoc is not yet available as an `easy_install`-able package, but it does use distutils so you can install it with relative ease on any system with Python.
+Markdoc uses distutils so you can install it with relative ease on any system with Python.

 ## Requirements